 Even so, you can see how the Facebook Pixel operates.

-- A shopper comes by the store and looks at products – maybe even adding a couple to their cart
+- A shopper visits the store and looks at products – maybe even adding a couple to their cart

 - The Facebook Pixel is sitting in the background, quietly taking notes on everything that happens